JISyed/Unity-XboxCtrlrInput/README.md

 XboxCtrlrInput for Unity
 ========================

+### No Longer Maintained

+The Unity tools are moving very fast, and there are most likely more suitable alternatives to this old library.
+I thank everyone who used or contributed to this code.
+If someone wants to maintain this, feel free to fork.

+### Decription

-Feel free to contribute.
-Requires at least Unity 5.3 (64-bit editor only) or greater.
+Required at least Unity 5.3 (64-bit editor only) or greater.
 Unfortunately older versions of Unity are no longer supported (it may work or not, but your miliage will vary).
 32-bit editor is no longer supported (but 32-bit game builds are still supported).

-### Decription

 `XboxCtrlrInput` is a wrapper written in C# for Unity3D that handles Xbox 360 controller input.
 It's used in the same way as Unity's [`Input`](http://docs.unity3d.com/Documentation/ScriptReference/Input.html) class.
 My reasons for starting this project can be read [here](http://jibransyed.wordpress.com/2013/09/07/the-motivation-behind-xboxctrlrinput/).